rm-NoobInCoding/UniversalSigBypasser/README.md

 1. Download the latest release from the Release section.
 2. Extract the zip on the [Releases](https://github.com/rm-NoobInCoding/UniversalSigBypasser/releases) page into your game's Win64 directory (usually found in the `GAMENAME/Binaries/Win64` path).

+> [!TIP]
+> I used dsound.dll to load the bypasser dll.
+You can use any other asi loader you want instead of dsound, just remove the dsound.dll and grab a x64 asi loader from [here](https://github.com/ThirteenAG/Ultimate-ASI-Loader) then paste it in the same folder as bypasser.

 You're all set!
 Launch your game normally, and the signature checks will be automatically bypassed.

 ## Tested Games